Or experimentation center…?

 Does this mean that Lean UX will never produce an end product?

 No product is ever finished.
 There is always room for improvement.
 The Lean UX process is set up to identify these improvements with minimal investment.
 This leads to faster iterations, faster launches but most importantly: valuable launches.
 Either to validate assumptions, or based on validated assumptions.
-We always keep learning and keep the option open the change direction for the better.
+We always keep learning and keep the option open to change direction for the better.
 However, as our decisions become more educated a validated vision will start to appear.
 180 degree turns will be less likely the further we go.

 This means that we’re constantly building value in the process, instead of building and then hoping the end result has the value we imagined.
 Every iteration is a result on itself and can be used one way or the other.